Welcome to 5LI

 If non fiction, what facts have they learnt?

-Ask them to write short book reviews of the books they have read.
+Ask them to write short book reviews of the books they have read (template available from the Class Teacher.

 Purchase the newspaper, 'First News' (sold in Sainsburys) or go on the website.
 This paper reports on current events but is written so children can understand.